digambarsing/BridgeLab-SIPP-Training/README.md

-Welcome to the `core-java` branch of BridgeLabz-SIPP-Training repository!
+Welcome to the `core-java' branch of BridgeLabz-SIPP-Training repository!
 This branch focuses on foundational Java concepts through structured practice programs and examples.

 This branch is divided into the following key areas: